 As in 1997, Labour would return to power after more than a decade in Opposition, but unlike the Blair landslide, 1964 saw it do so with a majority of just four, finally clinched on the Friday afternoon (with the foreign secretary-designate Patrick Gordon Walker notoriously defeated in Smethwick).
-In fact, the majority was so small that two years later Harold Wilson went for another election, in which he did win a landslide only to see thing rapidly fall apart, not least due to a collapsing pound.
+In fact, the majority was so small that two years later Harold Wilson went for another election, in which he did win a landslide only to see things rapidly fall apart, not least due to a collapsing pound.
 Student of history are we, Mrs May?

-Anyway, the 1964 general election was the first one the BBC broadcast from the new Television Centre (RIP) rather than the cosier Lime Grove (also RIP), and boasted the political equivalent of an all-star cast: the avuncular but magisterial Richard Dimbleby (sadly already dying of cancer), recent signing Robin Day, twin academic powerhouses David Butler and Robert Mackenzie, future director general of the corporation Ian Trethowan, and rising star Cliff Michelmore (not to mention Alan Whicker in Trafalgar Square, Magnus Magnusson in Birmingham, and David Frost about the election parties).
+Anyway, the 1964 general election was the first one the BBC broadcast from the new Television Centre (RIP) rather than the cosier Lime Grove (also RIP), and boasted the political equivalent of an all-star cast: the avuncular but magisterial Richard Dimbleby (sadly already dying of cancer), recent signing Robin Day, twin academic powerhouses David Butler and Robert Mackenzie, future director general of the corporation Ian Trethowan, and rising star Cliff Michelmore (not to mention Alan Whicker in Trafalgar Square, Magnus Magnusson in Birmingham, and David Frost gadding about the election parties).
 Many believe ITN’s innovative coverage fronted by Alastair Burnet was superior, but here are ten memorable moments from the marathon 1964 BBC broadcast.

 1. A hard day’s night

 While the nation voted in October 1964, the Beatles were on their first full UK tour since breaking big in the United States earlier that year (on election night they were playing the Globe Cinema in Stockton-on-Tees, where they had previously performed on the even more historic date of 22 November 1963).
-The Fab Four discussed the election that night with Tyne Tees TV (‘Good stuff this election stuff,’ deadpanned Paul, while John explained they didn’t vote: ‘We were having dinner at the time’), but it was not just the Light Channel that went down with an acute bout of Beatlemania.
+The Fab Four discussed the election that night with Tyne Tees TV (‘Good stuff this election stuff,’ deadpanned Paul, while John explained they didn’t vote: ‘We were having dinner at the time’).
+But it was not just the Light Channel that went down with an acute bout of Beatlemania.

 ‘Thinking about the Beatles I expect,’ speculates Dimbleby about a low turnout in Liverpool Exchange.
 ‘It looks like being a hard day’s night,’ suggests Bob Mackenzie as the closeness of the result becomes clear.
 ‘We could be in for a hard day’s day,’ chips in David Butler of the long Friday afternoon ahead.
 In the end as he signs off for the night, Dimbleby concludes: ‘We hand over to four young men who somehow have managed to get in on this act like every other,’ as ‘A Hard Day’s Night’ (obviously) plays us out.